United Arab Emirates at the 2026 Winter Olympics

-The United Arab Emirates will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
-If the country participates, it will be its first time participating in the Winter Olympics.
+The United Arab Emirates competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, which was held from 6 to 22 February 2026.
+This was the country's first time participating in the Winter Olympics.

+The United Arab Emirates team consisted of two alpine skiers (one per gender), Alexander Astridge and Piera Hudson.
+The pair were also the country's flagbearer during the closing ceremony.

+Astridge and Hudson were the country's flagbearers during the opening ceremony.
+Astridge has lived in Dubai most of his life and Hudson moved there from New Zealand.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.